top of page

 But no. Destiny laughed back.

-Because all I wanted was to recreate this legendary old picture of my Amma (mother-in-law), looking like the Tamil Vogue cover girl of the century.
+All I wanted was to recreate this legendary old picture of my Amma (mother-in-law), looking like the Tamil Vogue cover girl of the century.

 Simple, right?
 HAHAHA.
 No.